A Service-Center Tool to Identify, Connect, and Configure E-bikes cover

 Hyena developed several software applications as a complete system solution covering the whole life cycle of the e-bike from manufacturing to after-sales services.

 Hyena split its software into several separate applications to demo ideas faster and offer customizable client solutions.
 By 2020, the strategy had run its course — the fragmented system created a steep learning curve for users and an unsustainable maintenance burden for engineering.
+Regional service centers, in particular, had no application built for the work they actually did day-to-day.

 My Role